The Omen: Retrospective

 In 1978, two years after its release, The Omen was included in Harry Medved and Harry Dreyfuss's book The Fifty Worst Films of All Time.
-It was the most recent movie featured.
+It was the most recent film featured.

 Retrospective reviews of the film have been more favorable.
-On review aggregator website Rotten Tomatoes, it has an approval rating of 85% based on 53 reviews and an average rating of 7.20/10.
+On review aggregator website Rotten Tomatoes, it has an approval rating of 76% based on 110 reviews.
 The site's consensus reads: "The Omen eschews an excess of gore in favor of ramping up the suspense—and creates an enduring, dread-soaked horror classic along the way".
 On Metacritic, the film has a weighted average score of 62 out of 100 based on 11 critics, indicating "generally favorable reviews".

 The Omen was ranked number 81 on the American Film Institute's 100 Years...
 100 Thrills, and the score by Jerry Goldsmith was nominated for AFI's 100 Years of Film Scores.
 The film was ranked #16 on Bravo's 100 Scariest Movie Moments.
 Similarly, the Chicago Film Critics' Association named it the 31st-scariest film ever made.
 It has also been ranked as one of the best horror films of 1976 by Filmsite.org.

 The film was criticized by the Catholic Church, which accused it of misrepresenting Christian eschatology.
 On the other hand, some Protestant groups praised the film, and the California Graduate School of Theology in Glendale presented the filmmakers with a special award during its 1977 commencement ceremonies.